The 20/20 Experience: Development and title

-Subsequently, in August 2012, producer Jim Beanz reported that Timberlake started working on his new music project.
-However, at that time, shortly after the announcement, Timberlake's publicist revealed that there were no current plans for a new Timberlake album, affirming instead that Timberlake was working with Timbaland on songs for his upcoming project Shock Value III.
-After the release of The 20/20 Experience, Wright confirmed that the album was finished in the middle of July and described it as a "fast record".
-Timberlake had four weeks to record the whole material, because he had to shoot his scenes for the film Runner Runner.
-Although, originally planned for release in October 2012, the album's date was postponed because of the singer's wedding with actress Jessica Biel.
-Wright stated that although in the project were involved artists who are also primarily Timberlake's friends it was tough keeping the album a secret, making them use codenames for the project.
-During an interview with American radio and television host Ryan Seacrest, Timberlake explained the meaning behind the album's title saying, "It more or less came out of: I was playing some of the stuff for my friends and they would come in and out of the studio and I'd say, 'What do you think of this?'
-And my best friend said, 'This is music that you can see,' and for some reason that stuck with me."
+In August 2012, producer Jim Beanz reported Timberlake had started work on his new music project.
+Shortly after the announcement, Timberlake's publicist denied plans for a new album, stating Timberlake was working on Timbaland's upcoming project, Shock Value III.
+Wright stated although Timbaland's project involved artists who were Timberlake's friends, keeping it a secret was difficult, so they used codenames.
+Timberlake's project was originally planned for release in October 2012, but it was postponed because of his wedding to actress Jessica Biel.
+During an interview with American radio and television host Ryan Seacrest, Timberlake explained the meaning of the album's title, saying: "It more or less came out of: I was playing some of the stuff for my friends and they would come in and out of the studio and I'd say, 'What do you think of this?'
+And my best friend said, 'This is music that you can see,' and for some reason that stuck with me".